mysql/mysql-shell-plugins/mrs_plugin/db_schema/readme.md

 Instead of having to manually adjust the triggers for every change to the metadata schema, a MySQL Workbench script is used to generate the `Audit Log Triggers` SQL script instead.

-Install the `./mysql_rest_service_metadata.msm.project/development/wb/Audit_Log_Triggers_grt.py` script in `~/Library/Application Support/MySQL/Workbench/modules/Audit_Log_Triggers_grt.py` and in `~/Library/Application Support/MySQL/Workbench/scripts/` on MacOS.
+Install the `./mysql_rest_service_metadata.msm.project/development/wb/Audit_Log_Triggers_grt.py` script in `~/Library/Application Support/MySQL/Workbench/modules/Audit_Log_Triggers_grt.py` on MacOS.
 Use the corresponding paths on Linux and Windows.

 ## Generating the defaultStaticContent for config.data